-Title IX of the Education Amendments Act of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.To ensure compliance with Title IX and other federal and state civil rights laws, the college has developed policies that prohibit sex discrimination, which includes sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.
+Non-discrimination on the basis of sex is mandated by Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681 et seq.) and the corresponding implementation regulations (34 C.F.R.
+Part 106).To ensure compliance with Title IX and other federal and state civil rights laws, the college has developed policies that prohibit sex discrimination, which includes sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.

 Title IX Training

 Title IX training, including the prevention of sex discrimination, sexual harassment, and sexual assault, is required of all WNC employees every two years and is offered to WNC students each semester.
-The Title IX training requirement for employees can be satisfied by completing the Law Room online training program or by attending an in-person training session.
+The Title IX training requirement for employees can be satisfied by completing an online training module or by attending an in-person training session.
 Employees may contact Brenda Yenkole (Brenda.Yenkole@WNC.edu) for more information.
 Title IX training for students is offered to students each semester through the Campus Clarity online training program.
 Students are not required to complete the training, but doing so is the best way for students to understand their rights and responsibilities under Title IX.
 Students may contact Piper McCarthy (Piper.McCarthy@wnc.edu) to either request a link to the training or for information about the training.

-Western Nevada College hereby adopts the Title IX Notice of Non-Discrimination Statement found in Board of Regents Handbook, Title 4, Chapter 8, Section 13 as its Title IX Notice of Non-Discrimination, and any amendments to that notice as may be adopted by the Board of Regents from time to time.
-The notice provides:
+Western Nevada College hereby adopts the policy found in the Board of Regents Handbook, Title 4, Chapter 8, Section 13 as its non-discrimination policy, and any amendments as may be adopted by the Board of Regents from time to time.

 To ensure compliance with Title IX and other federal and state civil rights laws, the college has developed policies that prohibit sex discrimination, which includes sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.

-Inquiries concerning the application of Title IX and/or questions as to how to file a complaint of sex discrimination may be referred to WNCs Title IX Coordinator Mark Ghan at (775) 445-4231 or email@example.com.
-In his absence, contact the WNC Human Resources office at (775) 445-4237, the WNC Dean of Students at (775) 445-3344, or the Office for Civil Rights of the United States Department of Education at (202) 514-4609 or http://www.justice.gov/crt/about/cor/coord/titleix.php.
-(Rev. 09/16)
+Inquiries concerning the application of Title IX and/or questions as to how to file a complaint of sex discrimination may be referred to WNC’s Title IX Coordinator, Melody Duley, at (775) 445-4235 or email@example.com.
+In her absence, contact the WNC Assistant Director of Human Resources at (775) 445-4233, the WNC Dean of Students at (775) 445-3344, or the Office for Civil Rights of the United States Department of Education at (202) 514-4609 or http://www.justice.gov/crt/about/cor/coord/titleix.php.
+(Rev. 08/20)

-Title IX Compliance Coordinator – Mark Ghan
+Title IX Compliance Coordinator – Melody Duley

-|Office||Carson City Bristlecone Building Room 167|
+|Office||Carson City Bristlecone Building Room 157|